-Suffolk Transitional Case Management (TCM) – SUD prepares incarcerated individuals with substance use disorders with the tools they need to successfully transition back into the community upon their release.
+Suffolk Transitional Case Management – SUD prepares incarcerated individuals with substance use disorders with the tools they need to successfully transition back into the community upon their release.

 Clients Served Last Year: